 Warning: tea tree oil is toxic to dogs and cats.

-Essential oils can be a powerful tool for combatting pain when used with other methods recommended by your doctor.
+Essential oils for chronic pain can be a powerful tool for combatting pain when used with other methods recommended by your doctor.
 They are completely natural, and have endless benefits when incorporated into your daily life.
 Remember to always test a small area of skin to make sure an oil is not irritating before you begin using it for medicinal purposes.
 Essential oils’ potency is a beneficial quality, but it also means you should always be cautious when using them.
 If you have furry friends, make sure to check if the oils you have are toxic for pets before you use them in a diffuser or let your pet lick a treated area.